jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ![](images/2008-07-13%20XX%20%20Command%20As%20A%20Aspect%20Brainstorm%20Texts.004.png)

-When a command call has an outward reference to an object, this *does* make the object a parameter, but this *does not* determine yet whether it is input, output or throughput.
+When a command call has an outward reference to an object, this *might* make the object a parameter, but this *might not* determine yet whether it is input, output or throughput.
 The *in* and *out* in this case refer to whether *values* are written or read to the object reference.
 A reference parameter is always sort of like input, though: the parent command passes the object to the sub-command, so the parent inputs something into the sub command.

 An object symbol (a circle) is always a pointer to an object, not a specific object.
 So a reference parameter is a pointer to an object *reference*, not a pointer to a specific object.